Shield Smith Malaysia

-You have a good understanding of the many types of tint films, benefits of car window tinting, and when it can be used, but now it’s time to get in to nitty-gritty.
-The amount of visible light that passes through the glass of your car window is regarded as visible light transmission, which is similar to the level of darkness in your film but differ in several reasons.
+Tint VLT vs Tint Darkness is an important comparison when understanding the science behind car window tinting.
+You may already have a good understanding of the many types of tint films, benefits of car window tinting, and when it can be used — but now it’s time to get into the nitty-gritty.
+The amount of visible light that passes through the glass of your car window is regarded as visible light transmission (VLT), which is similar to the level of darkness in your film but differs in several key ways.

 Example of Visible Light Transmission (VLT)

-For example, a percent Visible Light Transmission tint allows 70% of sunlight to pass through your windows.
-Like a result, only 30% of the sun are blocked.
-The darker the film, the less light can get through — more light will be reflected off your window.
-The Visible Light Transmission percentage determines how much UV and heat protection, and security and glare reduction, you will have.
+For example, a 70% Visible Light Transmission tint allows 70% of sunlight to pass through your windows — meaning only 30% is blocked.
+The darker the film, the less light can get through, and more light is reflected off your window.
+The Visible Light Transmission percentage also determines how much UV and heat protection, security, and glare reduction you’ll receive.

 What Is Visible Light Reflection (VLR)?